 Associate Counselor (AC): An AC is someone in their 3rd year of our leadership training program.
 They have previously served as a CIT & a JC and are utilized in providing excellent care of our campers.
 ACs are appointed by directors.

 Junior Counselor (JC): 2nd year of young leader training.
 JCs automatically matriculate up from role of CIT from previous summer.

 Counselor In Training (CIT): 1st year of young leader training.
 Application process on website.
 Must be 14 yrs. old by the May 1 to qualify.

 Yes!
-Big Oak Day Camp has utilizes the indoor pool at Bucks County Community College for our recreational swim.
-Younger campers (ages 6-9) can receive instructional lessons during that time.
-We encourage campers to bring bathing suits and towels everyday as we have a giant waterslide that is refreshing, wet and fun!
+Big Oak Day Camp utilizes two local indoor pools for our recreational swim.
+Our swim time is recreational but younger campers (ages 6-9) may receive small group instructional lessons during that time.
+Even if swim is not on the schedule for a given day, we encourage campers to bring bathing suits and towels everyday as we have a giant waterslide that is refreshing, wet and fun!

 Yes!
 The cost of lunch is included in the camp tuition.
 Campers will be given a choice of two hot entrées to select from.
 In addition, they always have access to fresh fruit, salad bar, deli meat sandwiches, PB & J or the very popular Nutella!
 We also have fresh baked cookies on almost a daily basis!
 Our goal is to offer nutritious, kid-friendly options.
 Campers are free to pack their own lunch.
 There is always water and lemonade or iced tea available at every meal.

 The majority of camp injuries are minor scrapes, bumps and bruises.
 We plan to have medical personnel on campus from 8:45-3:30 to care for the medical needs of our campers.
 We will also have access to medical personnel on call.
 In the event of serious injury, parents will be notified and appropriate decision will be made as to whether camper should be transported to nearest medical facility.